genebean/swarmtest/README.md

 to setup and manage a 3 node Docker Swarm cluster in Vagrant and deploy a Docker Compose application to it as a stack.
 The stack is comprised of an unmodified Nginx container and a linked Redis container.
-You can access Nginx via the url in the table below after running `vagrant up` in the project's root directory.
+You can access Nginx via any of the urls in the table below after running `vagrant up` in the project's root directory.

 In the Vagrantfile I take advantage of the fact that its actually a ruby file and iterate over a range instead of repeating a bunch of code.
 For those less